avinayak/pinbacker/README.md

 ## Installation

-If [available in Hex](https://hex.pm/packages/pinbacker), the package can be installed by adding `pinbacker` to your list of dependencies in `mix.exs`:
+[available in Hex](https://hex.pm/packages/pinbacker), the package can be installed by adding `pinbacker` to your list of dependencies in `mix.exs`:

 ```elixir